delucis/v3.chrisswithinbank.net/bio/index.md

 In addition to my compositional work, I have taught alongside Profs.
 Claire Chase, Chaya Czernowin, George Lewis, and Hans Tutschku, covering improvised and experimental music, studio composition, and collaborative creative practice.
-I was a Teaching Fellow in Music Technology and Computer Music at the University of Leeds for the Autumn Term 2021 and currently teach composition and electronic music privately.
+I taught music technology at the University of Leeds (2021), composition at Universität Kassel (2022), and currently teach composition and electronic music privately.
 I developed [a suite of pedagogical tools][264] for teaching creative audio programming and have worked regularly as a technical assistant to the composer